brian-p-ray/RandomSnippets/README.md

 ### fibonacci
 This was an attempt at "golfing" the fibonacci sequence.
 Therefore, it is very ugly and probably not very efficient.

+### life
+A simple Conway's game of life.
+Screen is only 20x20.

 ### powerball
 I threw together a quick function that loops through all of the powerball data (up to this point) and tallies how many times each number has been called.
 It then spits out the 5 most likely numbers as well as the most likely powerball number to be called.